Superconductivity from the Slater mode: Application to KTaO3 heterostructures: Results

 \section{Results}

 We start with the 111 case.
 An important point is that the out-of-plane phonon polarization is $n_{ph}=(1,1,1)/\sqrt{3}$, and so the values of $t_i$ in Table \ref{table2} need to be scaled down by a factor of $1/\sqrt{3}$ when the matrix elements in Eq.~\ref{matrix} are calculated for the 111 case.
 We first consider the Fermi surface in our bilayer approximation \cite{xiao} where the chemical potential has been adjusted to give a 2D carrier density of $n_{2D}=10^{14}cm^{-2}$.
 For now, we consider the tight binding parameters from the middle column of Table \ref{table1} that we used in our previous work \cite{pablo,liu2} (TB model 1).
 In Fig.~1a, we show the Fermi surface with a small static Rashba coupling of 2 meV.
 This small term was added to lift Kramers degeneracy and will be used as the basis for evaluating Eq.~\ref{matrix}.
 We compare this plot to the `dynamic' case (Fig.~1b) that use the (scaled) values from the right column of Table \ref{table2}.
+What this plot represents is the maximum distortion of the Fermi surface during a dynamic (TO1) oscillation.
 From Fig.~1a, we note the pronounced star shape of the outer Fermi surfaces.
 This resembles ARPES data \cite{bruno,UBC} which was the original motivation for this tight binding model \cite{pablo}.
 From Fig.~1b, one sees the profound impact the dynamic Rashba splitting has on the Fermi surface, noting that the chemical potential was left to its `static' value from Table \ref{table1}.
 This demonstrates the significant impact the dynamic Rashba coupling has on the electronic structure.
 In the context of Eq.~\ref{matrix}, these plots represent the `forward scattering' limit ($n=n'$, $k=k'$).

 We now investigate the electron-phonon kernel.
 To do this, we use the $nk$ eigenvectors from the results of Fig.~1a.
 From Eq.~\ref{matrix}, we plot